 - What is (or should be) the status bucket of each item (you can visualize this by using "lanes" on the kanban board)

-- What is the timeline for your projects (use the timeline gantt roadmap for this)
+- What is the timeline for your projects (use the timeline Gantt roadmap for this)

 Interpreting the bubbles

 The bubbles are a visual representation of your items.
 They’re plotted on the chart based on your factor scores value (X) and effort (Y).
 The factor scores themselves are computed priority values that are based on your inputs and the corresponding criteria weights.
-Learn more how factor and focus scores are calculated in our help article.
+Learn more on how factor and focus scores are calculated in our help article.

 The bubble sizes are based on the R factor and provide additional information to help you with your decisions.

 Click on any item or item bubble to see a summary of the item.

 Now that you've made all these strategic decisions, you already have a clearly defined roadmap.
 Move to the kanban board or the timeline Gantt chart to finalize the roadmapping.

 Also, check this video to get started fast with airfocus.